brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 }
 ```

 It's important to stress that deduction is able to deduce a derived type, which is extremely powerful.
 In the last line, regardless of syntax, `Self` deduces as `D&`.
-This has implications for [[#name-lookup-within-member-functions]], and leads to a potential [[#faq-computed-deduction|template deduction extension]].
+This has implications for [name lookup within member functions](#name-lookup-within-member-functions), and leads to a potential [template argument deduction extension](#faq-computed-deduction).

 ### By value `this` ### {#by-value-this}